mbj79/disable-screen-saver/README.md

 ## How to use

-1. Copy `disable-screen-saver.vbs` to some folder.
+1. Copy `disable-screen-lock.vbs` to some folder.
-2. Use Windows Task Scheduler to schedule the script to run as often as necessary
+2. Use Windows Task Scheduler to execute the script as often as necessary
     * Recommendation: Run only when user is logged on (does not require storing password)

+## What does the script do?

+It simply executes the command-line `powercfg /SETACVALUEINDEX SCHEME_CURRENT 7516b95f-f776-4464-8c53-06167f40cc99 3c0bc021-c8a8-4e07-a973-6b14cbcb2b7e 0`.

+## But why .vbs?

+Because running the `powercfg` command directly from Task Scheduler causes a console window to appear for a fraction of a second, disrupting the focus from whatever the user happens to be working with.
+There is no way to configure a Task to run with the console window hidden.
+The default Windows Script Host (`wscript.exe`), does not create any console window, and its `WScript.Shell` interface supports specifying the window state when running console programs.